Seeding with Costly Network Information: Problem setup and preliminary results

-Given the knowledge of graph structure $\mathcal{G}$, submodular maximization algorithms (such as the simple greedy) guarantee a $(1-1/e)-$approximate solution to $k$-IM.
-Here we achieve \emph{roughly} the same guarantee using only partial information about the graph $\mathcal{G}$.

-In our approach, rather than optimizing the influence function on the original graph we do so on a subgraph that is properly sampled from the original graph.
-As its main property, we show that for the appropriate choice of $\alpha$ and $\epsilon$, an $\alpha$-approximate solution to $k$-IM on this subgraph, has an influence on the original graph that is lower-bounded by $\alpha L - \epsilon n$, where $L$ is the optimal value of $k$-IM.
+An important result in influence maximization is that $\Gamma$ is a non-negative, monotone, submodular set function \citep{kempe2003maximizing,kempe2005influential,kempe2015maximizing,doi:10.1137/080714452}.
+Subsequently, it can be approximately maximized by sequentially selecting $k$ seeds with the largest marginal gains, i.e., the greedy algorithm, which makes $O(nk)$ oracle calls to $\Gamma$ and achieves a $1-(1-1/k)^k \geq (1-1/e)$ approximation guarantee \citep{nemhauser1978analysis}.
+The greedy algorithm sets a gold standard for influence maximization that is NP-hard to improve upon --- indeed, $k$-IM generalizes the maximum coverage problem and suffers its hardness of approximation beyond a $1-(1-1/k)^k$ factor.
+Here, we achieve \emph{roughly} the same guarantee without oracle access to $\Gamma$ and using only a limited number of queries to the graph $\mathcal{G}$.
+In our approach, rather than optimizing the influence function on the original graph, we do so on a subgraph that is properly sampled from the original graph.
+As its main property, we show that for the appropriate choice of $\alpha$ and $\epsilon$, an $\alpha$-approximate solution to $k$-IM on this subgraph has an influence on the original graph that is lower-bounded by $\alpha {\opt} - \epsilon n$.
 We can thus achieve similar worst-case guarantees using only partial information about the network.

+Accessing the input graph by performing edge queries is a common technique in sublinear time algorithms that inspect only a small portion of their input before providing an output \citep{alon2009combinatorial,alon2000efficient,chazelle2005approximating,esfandiari2018metric,DBLP:conf/stoc/Indyk99}.
+Formally, we assume that the input graphs are represented by an adjacency list defined as a collection of lists, $\{(\mathcal{N}_{\nu},\mbox{card}(\mathcal{N}_{\nu})),\nu\in\mathcal{V}\}$, where each list, $\mathcal{N}_{\nu}$, consists of all the neighbors of node $\nu$ in some arbitrary (but fixed) order, and is accompanied by its length.
+Our query oracle model is defined such that given a vertex $\nu$ and an index $1\leq i \leq \mbox{card}(\mathcal{N}_{\nu})$, the algorithm can query who is the $i$-th neighbor of $\nu$ \citep{gonen2011counting}: